Osteosarcoma: Cats

 Osteosarcoma is also the most common bone tumor in cats, although not as frequently encountered, and most typically affect the rear legs.
 The cancer is generally less aggressive in cats than in dogs, so amputation alone can lead to a significant survival time in many affected cats, though post-amputation chemotherapy is recommended when a high grade is confirmed on histopathology.

 Dinosaurs

-An 2020 study, published in The Lancet Oncology, reports the first confirmed case of osteosarcoma in a dinosaur, a Centrosaurus apertus from the Late Cretaceous, about 77 to 75.5 million years ago.
+A 2020 study, published in The Lancet Oncology, reports the first confirmed case of osteosarcoma in a dinosaur, a Centrosaurus apertus from the Late Cretaceous, about 77 to 75.5 million years ago.
 The bone showed typical characteristics of cancer, including areas of cortical destruction, neoplastic bone formations, and disordered organization inconsistent with a simple fracture or infection.
 The structural and histological similarities with a high-grade human osteosarcoma case strengthened the diagnosis.
 This study establishes that bone cancers, such as osteosarcoma, have deep roots in the evolutionary history of vertebrates.